jgat/marking-assistant/README.md

 ## Future work

+* Improve `status` to better report various states of a file: (unmarked, marked); (uninterviewed, interviewed, absent), and separate code/final marks.
-* Add the following commands:
+* Report postgraduate students in the editor.
-  * `interview`, to make meeting comments and assign a final mark.
-  * `export`, to insert the comments and grades into the students' files.
+* Add an `export` command to insert the comments and grades into the students' files.
-* Add a command and/or modify `init` to allow for the addition of late scripts.

 Stretch goals include: